David Kirk Art Inspired By California's Eastern Sierra

 “I like to contemplate landscapes especially.
 I imagine that the effects and play of light upon the shapes and surfaces of the Eastern Sierra are as dynamic and fascinating as anywhere in the world and hence the subject for the majority of my work.”
 So writes Dave Kirk, an artist of the Sierra Nevada who in his work brings to our eyes what John Muir meant when he called these mountains the ‘range of light.’”

+There is a kind of meditation that Kirk uses in his process of painting.
 “Oftentimes people make a connection with a particular painting because the subject is of a place where they had unique personal experiences.”
 Continuing his experiments which he likens to play he explains, “Part of the game is being in control but only to some degree.
 Instead of controlling I like to call it guiding.
 Let it do its thing.
 With too much control then to me it’s no longer art but a mere academic exercise.”

 After pausing in silence, Dave says, “Landscape, I believe, shapes culture and when a landscape is negatively altered or defaced, the culture is impoverished on many levels.
 From the mid nineteenth century to present art has played a remarkable role in the movement to protect landscapes and the living things that reside therein.
 In my own humble way, I would like to be part of that tradition by making art that sparks an awareness of our interrelatedness with nature and the landscape.”